mikekestemont/ghent1516/README.md

     jupyter notebook

 This will launch the jupyter notebook in your browser.
-Click on the link for the first chapter etc.
+Click on the appropriate link to open the first chapter etc.

+3. Download Sublime Text
+For this course, you will need a decent, cross-platform text editor.
+We recommend installing [Sublime Text 3](http://www.sublimetext.com/3).
+Just sirf to the download tab and install the editor using the Graphical Interface.

 ## Links to Static Notebooks